Valentines Day Decor Ideas

 In addition, the quilted hearts can be placed on the candlesticks or you may use candles if you desire.

-These cute heart shaped cookies look adorable on to the cake stand and covered with the small cloche.
+These cute heart-shaped cookies look adorable on the cake stand and are covered with a small cloche.

 For the main centerpiece, use the wooden riser and silver tray, which you will cover with the larger cloche.